aturret/FastFetchBot/README.md

 docker-compose up -d
 ```

-### Python
+### Python (Not Recommended)

 Local Telegram API sever and video download function is not supported in this way.
+If you do really need these functions, you can run the telegram api server and [the file export server](https://github.com/aturret/FastFileExporter) manually.

-First, install the package manager [Poetry](https://python-poetry.org/).
+We use [Poetry](https://python-poetry.org/) as the package manager for this project.
+You can install it by the following command.

 ```bash
 pip install poetry